adoptium/temurin-build/RELEASING.md

 # Extra OpenJ9 prerequisite steps (skip for a HotSpot release)

-1. The extensions release branch (e.g. `openj9-0.17.0`) will exist from doing the milestone builds (OpenJ9 milestone process is covered in a later section)
+1. The extensions release branch (e.g. `openj9-0.17.0`) will exist from doing the milestone builds (OpenJ9 milestone process is covered in a later section).
-2. Ask the extensions team to run their release-specific merge jobs to ensure they are up to date - this is not done by jobs at AdoptOpenJDK
+2. Ask the extensions team to run their release-specific merge jobs to ensure they are up to date - this is not done by jobs at AdoptOpenJDK.
-3. Having merged to openj9-staging successfully, then a job hosted by the extensions team (not at AdoptOpenJDK) will have automatically been triggered, which will perform "sanity" testing on all platforms for the new `openj9-staging` branch and if successful testing will automatically promote the code to the "openj9" branch, acceptance jobs: https://ci.eclipse.org/openj9/
+3. Having merged to `openj9-staging` successfully then a job hosted by the extensions team (not at AdoptOpenJDK) will have automatically been triggered, which will perform "sanity" testing on all platforms for the new `openj9-staging` branch and, if successful, testing will automatically promote the code to the "openj9" branch, acceptance jobs: https://ci.eclipse.org/openj9/
-4. OpenJ9 leads (Currently [Peter Shipton](https://github.com/pshipton) and [Dan Heidinga](https://github.com/danheidinga)) will now verify the Eclipse OpenJ9 and OMR release branch against the newly merged openjdk GA level in openj9-staging.
-If they are happy they will tag their release branches with the release tag, eg. "openj9-0.17.0", you are then ready to build the release.
+4. OpenJ9 leads (currently [Peter Shipton](https://github.com/pshipton) and [Dan Heidinga](https://github.com/danheidinga)) will now verify the Eclipse OpenJ9 and OMR release branch against the newly merged OpenJDK GA level in `openj9-staging`.
+If they are happy they will tag their release branches with the release tag, eg. `openj9-0.17.0`, you are then ready to build the release.
-5. Get someone in the extensions team to make the following changes in the extensions release branch corresponding to the openj9 version for the release:
+5. Get someone in the extensions team to make the following changes in the extensions release branch corresponding to the OpenJ9 version for the release:
-   - Merge into the openj9 extensions "release" branch (e.g. `openj9-0.17.0`) the latest tag merged from openjdk (automated jobs merge the tag into openj9-staging, but not the release branch so this has to be done manually). eg.:
+   - Merge into the OpenJ9 extensions release branch (e.g. `openj9-0.17.0`) the latest tag merged from OpenJDK (automated jobs merge the tag into `openj9-staging`, but not the release branch so this has to be done manually). eg.:
-     - git checkout openj9-0.18.0
+     - `git checkout openj9-0.18.0`
-     - git merge -m"Merge jdk-11.0.6+10" jdk-11.0.6+10
+     - `git merge -m"Merge jdk-11.0.6+10" jdk-11.0.6+10`
-     - (Resolve any merge conflicts again if necessary)
+     - Resolve any merge conflicts again if necessary.
-     - Create a PullRequest and Merge (using a Merge Commit, do not Squash&Merge, otherwise we lose track of history)
+     - Create a Pull Request and Merge (using a Merge Commit, do not Squash&Merge, otherwise we lose track of history).
    - Update closed/openjdk-tag.gmk with tag just merged.
 (This is used for the java - version) e.g.:
    ```
    OPENJDK_TAG:= jdk-11.0.6+10